SpineEventEngine/ProtoData/gradle-plugin/README.md

 ### Configuration

-ProtoData needs Renderers and Plugins to be useful.
+ProtoData requires Renderers and Plugins for meaningful operation.
 You can specify those and more via a Gradle extension.

 Here is the complete list of configuration options: